Reginald "Reggie" Berry

 Board of Directors NFL Former Players Association:

-For nine years Reggie has been one of the elected members of the board; he is the longest serving board member in the history of the NFLPA.
-Reggie represents the interests of 19,000 former NFL players throughout the country.
+For nine years Reggie was one of the elected members of the National Football League Player Association Board of Directors; he is the longest serving board member in the history of the NFLPA.
+Reggie represented the interests of 19,000 former NFL players throughout the country.
 He was instrumental in bringing football related health and concussion issues up in front of congress, especially in regards to the impact on youth.
 Reggie has assisted in setting up studies to learn more about concussions and to help impacted retired players get free treatment.
-Reggie was elected by former players all over the country to be on the Executive Committee, wherein he negotiated with the active players on behalf of the retired players.
-Reggie recently completed his two year term, during which he was the highest elected individual in the NFL Players Association.
+Reggie was also elected by former players all over the country to be on the Executive Committee, wherein he negotiated with the active players on behalf of the retired players.
+Reggie served a two year term on the NFLPA Executive Committee, during which he was the highest elected individual in the NFL Players Association.

 1998 Southern California Inter-Scholastic Federation John Wooden Award